In nearly two-thirds of states across the country, it is possible to hold

 Texas, however, is one of 18 states which apply the "one-bite rule."

-This rule dates back hundreds of years in the English common law, and
+The "one-bite rule" dates back hundreds of years in the English

-it essentially allows a dog owner to escape legal liability for a dog
+common law, and it essentially allows a dog owner to escape legal liability

-bite, provided that the dog has never before bitten or displayed vicious
+for a dog bite, provided that the dog has never before bitten or displayed

 In order to recover monetary damages for a dog bite, it is necessary to